AElfProject/aelf-learn/docs/ecosystem/sign-in.md

 Click on the `connect` button.

 If successful, the chrome extension should pop up requesting the user to connect to the application.

+To find out more usage examples of Portkey, please click [here](https://doc.portkey.finance/).